AtelierLibre/AtelierLibre.github.io/_posts/2019-04-07-install-osmuf.md

 ---
 layout: post
-title: "Install OSMuf"
+title: "How to install OSMuf"
 date: 2019-03-07
 ---

-## Steps to install OSMuf
+## How to install OSMuf

+Minimal instructions

 ### First set up a new conda environment with all dependencies